songwdfu/pinot-notes/src/sse-groupby.md

 Compared to previous execution using `ConcurrentHashMap`, the sort-aggregate approach never allow the combine result to grow above `LIMIT` rows, and can terminate early without having to iterate through all rows for all segments.
-When the LIMIT is effective, benchmarking shows ~**30x** speedup on combine phase compared to previous approach.
+When the LIMIT is effective, benchmarking shows **>40%** speedup on query latency and ~*>30x** speedup on combine phase compared to previous approach when the combine is non-trivial.
-The speedup could reach a level of **300x** when there are significant GC pressure due to large number of rows.
+The combine phase speedup could reach a level of **300x** when there are significant GC pressure due to large number of rows.

 A major drawback of sort-aggregation is, obviously, the time complexity of the sort operation.
 Also, the pair-wise merge approach may create more intermediate data structures than a single `ConcurrentHashMap` as before.
 Therefore, we limit this execution path to cases when LIMIT is smaller